mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 ## Trusted Advisor

-* in Trusted Advisor
 * You see the same findings that Compute Optimizer but with more delay (up to 48 hours)
 * Trusted advisor has much more cost optimization checks and covers also other topics than cost
 * Cost Management provides recommandations for savings plans and reserved instances, not covered by compute optimizer but provided by Trusted Advisor.
 Probably the same result.

+* Trusted Advisor covers (more than compute optimizer)
+  * EIP
+  * underutilized Redshift clusters
+  * idle load balancers
+  * lambda functions with excessive timeouts or high error rates
+  * S3 cost optimizations
+  * ECR without lifecycle policies
+  * Amazon Comprehend (NLP service) underutilized endpoints

 ## Cost Optimization Hub

 Cost Optimization Hub generates recommendations for the following resources:

+* From Compute Optimizer
   * EC2 instances
   * ASG
   * EBS
   * Lambda
   * ECS
   * Amazon RDS DB instances (compute & storage)
-* Commitment
+* From Commitments
   * Compute Saving Plans
   * EC2 Instance Saving plans
   * SageMaker Saving plans